17 October 2017

 In addition, meeting face-to-face provides the opportunity to...

-• Understand their buying team: If you are being asked to tender then more than one person will be involved in making the decision.
+Understand their buying team: If you are being asked to tender then more than one person will be involved in making the decision.
 People assessing bids usually fall into one of four categories: The End User, The Procurement people, The Technical Buyer and The Financial Buyer.
-Understanding who these people are, their attitude toward the procurement project (and you) and the degree of influence that they have over the outcome can really change both your decision to proceed with the tender and your bidding strategy.
+Understanding who these people are, their attitude toward the project (and you), and the degree of influence they have over the outcome can really change both your decision to proceed with the tender and your bidding strategy.
+Sometimes the buying team roles aren't explained but reading the body language and observing who speaks when and about what offers clues.
+Clues you can more easily pick-up when meeting face-to-face.

-• Internal politics: The back-story behind the tender provides important information; encouraging the customer to explain context can provide some important insights.
+Internal politics: The back-story behind the tender provides important information; encouraging the customer to explain context can provide some important insights.
 This is also a good method to uncover any corporate politics that might affect the tender decision.
 More than one tender has been issued (putting many people through a lot of pain) when not everyone on the customer side was convinced that the purchase was required.
-This can be a stunning revelation (particularly if you have invested a day and an airfare, to attend the meeting).
+Sometimes organizations call for proposals as a scoping exercise and to pick-up new ideas.

 Build the relationship